friendly/statquotes/README.md

 This package displays a randomly chosen quotation from a data base consisting of quotes about topics related to statistics, data visualization and science.
+The original idea came from the Unix `fortune` program that first appeared in Version 7 Unix.
+The \pkg{fortune} package is an R-centric equivalent.
+\pkg{statquotes} is dedicated to quotations on the substance of data analysis and visualization.

 The data base is a collection of quotations assembled over the years from various sources.
 It began life as a simple text file and was later converted to